 The cost for a FlexBadge is dealer dependent, there may be application charges.
 Prices also vary with regards to quantity ordered.
 A FlexBadge may start as low as $11/unit.
 For our custom offering for orders under 250 units there is a one time mold fee ~$300.

-Yes we have a Flex Name Bar.
-It is similar to our J1 & A2450 metal name bar.
+Yes we have two different Flex Name Bar.s One is similar to our J1 & A2450 metal name bar and the other is similar to our J2 name bar.
 The Flex Name Bar only comes in polished gold or polished silver.
 At this time you can not order a seal on the Flex Name Bar.

 Yes we do.
 All of our product lines are available as a custom product, contact your local dealer for details.
 Click here to find a dealer in your area.